lucasdias-infosec/mkdocs/docs/en-us/blue-team-lab/03-auditd.md

 ## 5. Integration

 To centralize security events, Auditd logs were integrated into rsyslog.
-See the process here.
+See the process [here](04-rsyslog.md).
-Auditd-generated events were collected by the Wazuh Agent and forwarded to the Wazuh Manager.

 Initially, the events arrived with: